Friday, April 20, 2012

 Long-time readers of this blog know that, seven months ago, I had to take a break from writing because of a fall I took that literally destroyed my rotator cuff.
 That was the bad news, and for me perhaps the worst news of the past decade.
 (I live an otherwise charmed life.)

 In the meantime, I’ve had more friends than you can imagine go through similar though maybe less drastic shoulder injuries.
 It’s sort of like when you’re pregnant and all you see are other pregnant women everywhere.
-One of my friends sent me this photo, in which she’s wearing EXACTLY the same giant shoulder sling, with the caption “Twins from another planet.”
+One friend sent me this photo, in which she’s wearing EXACTLY the same giant shoulder sling, with the caption “Twins from another planet.”

 The good news, that I wish to pass on to anyone with a shoulder injury, or maybe any other traumatic – but temporary – problem is that life moves slowly forward, taking you with it an inch at a time.
 One day, you find that you can brush your teeth with your right hand without bending into the sink to do so.
 A couple of weeks later, you slice three pounds of green tomatoes for marmalade, even though you know that if your husband came home and saw you laboring to make the slices extra thin, he would pronounce you completely bonkers.
 And a couple more days later, you absently reach out to pick up a glass like you always have, and it doesn’t hurt.